The Right Way to Clean the Rim Jets of Your Toilet

 How to unclog and clean rim jets

 - Determine if there are any blockages – If your toilet has trouble fully flushing, it could be a warning sign that you have build-up in the rim jets.
 You can also use a small mirror to look underneath the toilet rim to inspect the holes.
-Light color and scaly build-up usually indicate mineral deposits, while dark-color spots can be bacteria growth.
+Light color and scaly build-up usually indicate mineral deposits, while dark-color spots can be bacterial growth.

 - Add a bleach solution to the overflow tub – First, mix one-part bleach to 10 parts water.
 You can also use vinegar if you want to use a less-harsh solution.
 Remove the lid to the toilet tank, and add the solution to the overflow tube, which is the vertical tube in the middle of the tank.